KRTK (FM)

 KRTK (93.3 MHz) is a commercial FM radio station licensed to Hermann, Missouri, and broadcasting to the western suburbs of Greater St. Louis.
 It is owned by Louis Ecklekamp with the license held by East Central Broadcasting.
-KRTK and sister station KXEN 1010 AM simulcast a conservative talk radio format.
+KRTK and sister station KDHX (1010 AM) simulcast a conservative talk radio format.

 Programming

-KRTK and KXEN air conservative talk hosts around the clock.
+KRTK and KDHX air conservative talk hosts around the clock.
 Some of the shows are nationally syndicated.
 From Westwood One, they run The Mark Levin Show.
 From the Salem Radio Network, they carry The Charlie Kirk Show.
 Most hours begin with an update from Townhall News.

 History

 KNSX and KQQX

 The station began in Steelville, Missouri.
 It signed on the air in 1985 as KNSX on 96.7 MHz, with a power of 3,000 watts.
 In 1996, the station completed an upgrade to a Class C2 facility, giving it a signal covering a wide area of Eastern and Central Missouri.
 It was owned by Randy Wachter.

 In 2007, KNSX changed its call letters to KQQX.
 In 2011, KQQX received authorization from the Federal Communications Commission (FCC) to change the station's city of license from Steelville to Hermann and move the tower closer to the St. Louis Metropolitan area.
 This was coupled with an upgrade in power to 50,000 watts.

 KNSX was one of the first FM stations that was digitally automated with no live DJs.
 The station also was a pioneer under Randy Wachter's ownership with webcasting a live feed online via Real Audio, of which KNSX was among the top 10 most-listened-to webstreams in 1997–1998.